 Hidden Borneo

 Kalimantan offers an insight into Borneo that few people experience.
-Whilst headhunting traditions and mysterious jungle creatures still entice adventurous travellers, this trip takes you out onto Kalimantan’s rivers to witness the conservation efforts of the Borneo Orangutan Survival Foundation.
+Whilst headhunting traditions and mysterious jungle creatures still entice adventurous travellers, this trip takes you out onto Kalimantan’s rivers.
+Here we witness the conservation efforts of the Borneo Orangutan Survival Foundation (BOSF).
 The chance to see rescued and rehabilitated orangutans is an emotionally uplifting yet sobering experience.

-We start our journey in Tumbang Malahoi, where we are welcomed into the home of a Dayak Ngaju tribe, and look out for hornbills and wild orangutans.
-Cruising on the river allows us to see the forest from a different perspective as we float by small villages, keeping our eyes peeled for proboscis monkeys and Brahminy kites.
+We start our journey in Tumbang Malahoi.
+We are welcomed into the home of a Dayak Ngaju tribe and look out for hornbills and wild orangutans.
+Cruising on the river allows us to see the forest from a different perspective.
+We float by small villages and keep our eyes peeled for proboscis monkeys and Brahminy kites.

-Heading upstream along the Rungan River, we leave our beautiful cruise boat for motorised canoes, which transport us to the orangutan pre-release islands managed by the Borneo Orangutan Survival Foundation.
+Heading upstream along the Rungan River, we leave our beautiful cruise boat for motorised canoes.
+These transport us to the orangutan pre-release islands managed by the BOSF.
 We learn about their vital work and spend some time watching the orangutans.
 Next we cruise to the tiny riverside village of Kanarakan, home to the Dayak Ngaju tribe.

 Lake Tahai is the perfect spot for canoeing and early morning bird watching.
-Sei Gohong is the next village on our route, where our exploration of the traditional cultures of Kalimantan continues and we meet the local medicine expert.
+Sei Gohong is the next village on our route.
+Here we continue our exploration of the traditional cultures of Kalimantan and meet the local medicine expert.
 Our last few days are packed full of activities as we visit Samboja Lestari, the site of the first BOSF orangutan introduction programme.

 Rugged Kalimantan translates to ‘River of Diamonds’, so what better way to explore this tropical wonderland, than via the river.